 Making Internet better since 2004.

-I have been designing for the web for the last 14 years.
-Thus far, I have been a part of a start-up, a design shop, a government contract, a freelance lifestyle, and an agency.
+I have been designing experiences for the last 16 years.
+Thus far, I have been a part of a start-up, a design studio, a government contract, a freelance lifestyle, and an agency.

-Starting with pure design, I've soon realized that making internet pretty was not enough for me, so I focused on making pretty things move.
+Starting with a pure design, I've soon realized that making the internet pretty was not enough for me, so I focused on making pretty things move.

 During the time when front-end developers were switching from tables to divs, I became proficient in html/css - #iwasthereforIE6 #neverforget

-With an intimate knowledge of design and front-end development, I moved into User Experience field using my B.S. in Psychology to help shape better, more valuable engagement between users and companies.
-I joined Wunderman to promote and advocate for user experience discipline and grew from two to eight in the DC office, specializing in the healthcare and pharma industries for the last four years.
+With an intimate knowledge of design and front-end development, I moved into the User Experience field using my B.S. in Psychology to help shape better, more valuable engagement between users and companies.
+I joined Wunderman Thompson Health to promote and advocate the user experience discipline and grew from two to eight in the DC office, specializing in the healthcare and pharma industries for the last six years.

-After leaving Wunderman as an Associate Director of User Experience, I am now focusing on combining my background in psychology, design, and development to help companies big and small look and feel better about their web/mobile presence.
+I am now focusing on combining my background in psychology, design, and development to help companies big and small look and feel better about their digital presence.

 My specialty is user experience, digital and otherwise.